What Are Common Mistakes Committed After An Arrest?

 Would I Be Required To Meet With A Pre-Trial Probation Officer?

-Sometimes a condition of bond means you may have to meet with some sort of a pre-trial service officer.
+Sometimes a condition of the bond means you may have to meet with some sort of a pre-trial service officer.
 Generally, you see that in most drug cases.
-You might be required to do random drug testing as part of a condition of bond, or you might have to take a drug test at every court date, or take a mandatory drug test with the pretrial officer as well.
+You might be required to do random drug testing as part of a condition of bond, or you might have to take a drug test at every court date or take a mandatory drug test with the pretrial officer as well.
+If you are required to do a drug test each court date, they may ask you to arrange to go to a drug clinic to have it done in a sterile environment.
+One thing you can do to help that is to research ‘drug testing clinics near me‘ to see where you may be asked to go.

 For more information on Common Mistakes After An Arrest, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling our Criminal Defense attorney in Illinois at (815) 290-9170 today.